Identifying and Upweighting Power-Niche Users to Mitigate Popularity Bias in Recommendations: PAIR: A Reweighting Framework for Bayesian Personalized Ranking

 \paragraph{Significance of User Activity Level.} To adjust the significance of user activity level, we tune the number of positive items that we sample with replacement.
 Specifically, compared to the BPR loss, we do not sum over all positive and negative pairs $u, i$ and $u, j$ but rather take the expectation over a uniform sample of $i, j$ and scale the expectation by a factor ${d_u}^\alpha$.
-To optimize the scaled expectation, we sample $S_u = \texttt{round}\left(\frac{{d_u}^\alpha}{\sum_{u'\in \mathcal{U}} {d_u}^\alpha} \sum_{u'\in \mathcal{U}} d_u \right)$ triplets for user $u$, where $S_u$ is a weighted fraction of the total number of interactions, rounded to the nearest integer.
+To optimize the scaled expectation, we sample $S_u = \texttt{round}\left(\frac{{d_u}^\alpha}{\sum_{u'\in \mathcal{U}} {d_{u'}}^\alpha} \sum_{u''\in \mathcal{U}} d_{u''} \right)$ triplets for user $u$, where $S_u$ is a weighted fraction of the total number of interactions, rounded to the nearest integer.
 The hyperparameter $\alpha$ tunes the significance of high-activity users.
-When $\alpha=0$, all users have the same number of training samples per epoch, regardless of the number of observed positives; and when $\alpha=1$, the number of samples for user $u$ is equal to the number of observed interactions ($d_u$).
-The normalizing denominator and right term denoting the total number of interactions in $S_u$ are constants and are not included in the loss function in Eq. \eqref{eqn:our-loss}.
+When $\alpha=0$, all users have the same number of training samples per epoch, regardless of the number of observed positives.
+This approach is used in LightGCN~\cite{he2020lightgcn}.
+When $\alpha=1$, the number of samples for user $u$ is equal to the number of observed interactions, $d_u$.
+This approach is most faithful to a sample-based approximation of the BPR loss function, Eq.~\eqref{eqn:bpr}.\footnote{See Appendix \ref{sec:BPR-sampling} for a more in-depth discussion.} The normalizing denominator and the right term denoting the total number of interactions in $S_u$ are constants and are not included in the loss function in Eq. \eqref{eqn:our-loss}.